-For the Ising, Heisenberg, and Schwinger models mentioned above, we can explicitly estimate the number of terms required for our error mitigation method.
+For the Ising, Heisenberg, and Schwinger models mentioned above, we can explicitly estimate the number of terms required for our error-mitigation method.
 For each qubit $q$, we have at most three single-qubit Paulis ($X_q$, $Y_q$, $Z_q$), as well as three two-qubit Paulis ($X_qX_{q+1}$, $Y_qY_{q+1}$, $Z_qZ_{q+1}$).
 Hence, for $N$ qubits, our mitigation method requires the inversion of $3N$ matrices $\omega$ (size $2\times2$) for the single-qubit Paulis and $3N$ matrices $\omega$ (size $4\times 4$) for the two-qubit Paulis.
 In other words, the overall complexity of the error mitigation for $N$ qubits is bounded by $3N$ triangular matrix inversions of size $2\times 2$ plus $3N$ triangular matrix inversions of size $4\times 4$.

-In some cases, the number of additional terms that have to be measured on the quantum device can be even further reduced.
+In some cases, the number of additional terms that have to be measured on the quantum device can be reduced even further.
 For example, the LI model discussed in Sec.~\ref{sec:LI} only contains the Paulis $Z_qZ_{q+1}$ and $Z_q$ for each qubit $q$.
-While error correcting the $Z_qZ_{q+1}$ terms, we automatically error correct the $Z_q$ terms as well.
-Hence, the overall complexity for the error correction of the LI model for $N$ qubits is equivalent to $N$ triangular matrix inversions of size $4\times 4$.
+While error-correcting the $Z_qZ_{q+1}$ terms, we automatically error-correct the $Z_q$ terms as well.
+Hence, the overall complexity for the error mitigation of the LI model for $N$ qubits is equivalent to $N$ triangular matrix inversions of size $4\times 4$.
 Thus, the LI model incurs no overhead cost on the quantum device.